Gus Bradley: Jacksonville Jaguars

 On January 17, 2013, Bradley was hired as the new head coach of the Jacksonville Jaguars.
-His first regular season win came on November 10, 2013 with a 29–27 victory over the Tennessee Titans.
-The Jaguars ended the season 4–12, and Bradley was eventually named the head coach of the South team in the 2014 Senior Bowl.
-On December 18, 2016, the Jaguars relieved Bradley of his duties as head coach, compiling a 14–48 record in 4 seasons.
+His first regular season win came in Week 10 as the Jaguars narrowly defeated the Tennessee Titans by a score of 29–27.
+The Jaguars finished the season with a 4–12 record, and Bradley was eventually named the head coach of the South team in the 2014 Senior Bowl.

+On December 18, 2016, the Jaguars relieved Bradley of his duties as head coach, compiling a 14–48 record in less than four seasons.

 Los Angeles Chargers

 On January 20, 2017, the Los Angeles Chargers hired Bradley as defensive coordinator under head coach Anthony Lynn.

-After a 2017 season that saw the defense allow 17 points per game, the third-fewest in the NFL, Bradley received a three-year contract extension in January 2018.
+After the defense allowed 17 points per game, the third-fewest in the NFL, Bradley received a three-year contract extension after the 2017 season.

 Las Vegas Raiders

 On January 12, 2021, Bradley was hired by the Las Vegas Raiders to be their defensive coordinator under head coach Jon Gruden, replacing Paul Guenther, who was fired during the 2020 season.